drew2a/InTask/README.md

-# Snail matrix example
+# Summary
-Create a snail/spiral matrix in python
+Example of how to create a snail/spiral matrix in python

-## View
+## Matrix view
 9 8 7 <br>
 2 1 6 <br>
 3 4 5

+## Snapshot